iaminhri/ChatRoom/README.txt

 # note: lastly to finish it off, if multiple instances of clients were to run repeatedly, use the following command to kill all process regarding this client server program
 killall -9 python3

-I hope I didn't miss anything.
-Thank you for your time :D.